nasa/sch_lab/README.md

 sch_lab is a simple packet scheduler application with a one second resolution.

-To change the list of packets that sch_lab sends out, edit the schedule table located in the platform include file: fsw/platform_inc/sch_lab_sched_tab.h
+To change the list of packets that sch_lab sends out, edit the schedule table located in the tables directory: fsw/tables/sch_lab_table.c

 ## Known issues